nzifvi/Robot-Utilities/README.md

 Robot Utilities is a C++ library which provides multiple assets, and sublibraries, with the intention to provide planned motion of a chassis which uses wheels as it's method of locomotion.

-## IMPORTANT NOTICE
+## IMPORTANT NOTICES
-Robot Utilities is intended to work using a Rasberry Pi with multiple cores (at least 4).
+Robot Utilities is STRICTLY for use with a Rasberry Pi with multiple cores (at least 4).
 Furthermore, it utilises pigpio library to set voltages through pins and communicate with another microcontroller which actually drives the motors of a given chassis.

+Furthermore, a sensor which has some method of computing 3D points in space is required.

 ## Features